briandenicola/azure-app-configuration/Readme.md

         * Select the Key Vault created in the Resource Group deployment
         * You may have to grant yourself to the Key Vault acess policies
     * Key-Value - config::basic::test001
+        * Value - "this came from AppConfig - Prod"
+        * Label - "Production"
+    * Key-Value - config::basic::test001
-        * Value - "this came from AppConfig"
+        * Value - "this came from AppConfig - UAT"
+        * Label - "UAT"

 ## Web Site Deployment
 * Deploy the code in .\src to your Azure App Service slot.
 I use Visual Studio Code for my deploy